-Category B

-The Internal Context of Assumptions and Values

-Provides an introduction to and a critical reflection upon the cultural bases of knowledge, belief, language, identity and purpose.
+Category B - The Internal Context of Assumptions and Values Provides an introduction to and a critical reflection upon the cultural bases of knowledge, belief, language, identity and purpose.

-- How do we define ourselves in relation to the larger human community? ("The Self and Society") 56 hours - 2.
-How do our conceptions of human nature and well-being influence both individual and social behaviour? ("Changing Conceptions of Human Nature and Well-Being") 28 hours - 3.
-What are the prevailing conceptions of and challenges to human rationality?

-("The Pursuit of Human Rationality") 28 hours - How do language, images and symbols function as means and media of communication? ("The Use of Language, Images and Symbols") 28 hours - 5.
-What is the impact of the computer on human society and culture? ("The Computer: Its Impact, Significance and Uses") 28 hours
+- 1. How do we define ourselves in relation to the larger human community?
+(GENS5050 Individual and Social Psychology: 56-hour subject) - How do language, images and symbols function as means and media of communication?
+(GENS5180 The Use of Language, Images and Symbols: 28-hour subject) - How do our conceptions of human nature and well-being influence both individual and social behaviour?
+(GENS5522 Changing Conceptions of Human Nature and Well-Being: 28hour subject) - 4.
+What are the prevailing conceptions of, and challenges to, human rationality?
+(GENS5523 The Pursuit of Human Rationality: 28-hour subject) - 5.
+Which systems of belief and configurations of values are most conducive to the survival and enhancement of the human species and the planet earth?
+(GENS5524 Beliefs, Values and the Search for Meaning: 28-hour subject) - What is the impact of the computer on human society and culture?
+(GENS5525 The Computer: Its Impact, Significance and Uses: 28-hour subject)

-6. Which systems of belief and configurations of values are most conducive to the survival and enhancement of the human species and the planet earth?

-("Beliefs, Values and the Search for Meaning") 28 hours

-Category C

-The Design and Responsible Management of the Human and Planetary Future
+Category C - The Design and Responsible Management of the Human and Planetary Future